jfet97/arraymake/README.md

 Array.make(undefined); // []
 ```

 If provided, the first argument should be a `number` or a `string` coercible into a valid numeric value.
-There are some restriction about the numeric values to be considered valid: the value should be different from `NaN`, positive and finite:
+There are some restriction about the numeric values to be considered valid: the value should be different from `NaN`, positive, integer and finite:
 ```js
 Array.make(NaN); // TypeError
 Array.make(Infinite); // TypeError